 - On the stove.
 Put the leftover soup in a saucepan.
 Reheat over medium heat, stirring occasionally, until hot.

 - In the microwave.
 Place the leftover soup in a microwave-safe bowl.
 Reheat for a minute or longer until hot.

 I hope you'll enjoy this recipe and share it with friends!
 If you try it and don’t mind, please leave me a comment and/or give this recipe a rating.
 Be sure to subscribe to receive weekly recipes and follow me on Pinterest.

 - 5 cups low-sodium chicken broth, (Here's a great recipe for Chinese chicken broth)

 - ⅛ teaspoon ground white pepper, (or use black pepper, add more according to your liking)

 - 1 cup creamed corn

-- 1 tbsp corn starch , (mix with 1 tbsp of water)
+- 1 tablespoon corn starch , (mix with 1 tablespoon of water)

 - In a large pot, bring chicken broth, white pepper, and ginger to a boil over medium-high heat.
 Reduce the heat to medium-low, simmer for 5 minutes.